cmtr/cmtr-static-public/content/publication/digital-transformation.md

 4. **Encourage Autonomy and Ownership:** Empower teams to take ownership of their work and make decisions.
 Autonomy fosters a sense of responsibility and motivates teams to actively seek out opportunities for improvement.
 Encouraging autonomy also helps teams develop their capabilities and bridge the maturity gap.

-#### D. Case Studies or Examples Showcasing Successful Reconciliation of Team Maturity Differences
+#### Case Studies or Examples Showcasing Successful Reconciliation of Team Maturity Differences

 Real-life examples and case studies can provide valuable insights into successful reconciliations of team maturity differences.
 These examples showcase how organizations have addressed challenges and bridged gaps to achieve successful Digital Transformation.